G-Amar/cps847-group18-a3/Readme.md

 - Vue app: http://192.168.60.244:8080
 - Django app: http://192.168.60.244:8000

-(We tested both on another VDI WM and it worked on our end, even after exiting the session)
+(We tested both on another VDI VM and it worked on our end, even after exiting the session)

 Feel free to email us at amar1.gupta@torontomu.ca if there are any questions at all.